-Other Instructions
+Other Instructions:

-- Please remind dentists and other physicians that you have a pacemaker - · You will be automatically enrolled in a pacemaker monitoring program.
+- Please remind dentists and other physicians that you have a pacemaker - You will be automatically enrolled in a pacemaker monitoring program.
 This program is done over the telephone or wirelessly.
-You will be given a monitor and instructions. - The pacemaker monitoring program is important for your care. - It does not replace regular office visits with your doctor. - Avoid strong electromagnetic fields as they may interfere with the pacemaker (i.e., airport security scanner and electronic security devices) - If your device is MRI compatible, you can have a MRI, however please do not do so until after 6 weeks from your pacemaker implant date.
-Your pacemaker may need to be reprogrammed before and after your MRI to put it in a MRI safe mode. - If your device is not MRI compatible, please avoid MRI scanners.
+You will be given a monitor and instructions. - The pacemaker monitoring program is important for your care. - It does not replace regular office visits with your doctor. - Avoid strong electromagnetic fields as they may interfere with the pacemaker (i.e., airport security scanner and electronic security devices) - If your device is MRI compatible, you can have an MRI, however please do not do so until after 6 weeks from your pacemaker implant date.
+Your pacemaker may need to be reprogrammed before and after your MRI to put it in an MRI safe mode. - If your device is not MRI compatible, please avoid MRI scanners. - Encourage your family members to learn CPR.
+Call the American Heart Association CPR Hotline at 800-242-8271 for information about a class near you.